-An egg to interface with the IPFS HTTP API.
+An egg to interface with the Kubo RPC API.
 Familiarity with it is assumed in this document, and it will be useful to be able to use this library.

 The following eggs are required for using this egg:

 - openssl -- optional; mandatory if you want to use HTTPS

 The official docs define some clear terminology at the top of the page that will be useful to know, even though sometimes they aren't themselves consistent throughout that page (IMO):